sahil-randhawa/movie-project-mads4007/README.md

 # movie-project-MADS4007

-## Build a website for a local movie theatre
+A website for a local movie theatre

-A project I built as a part of my course at George Brown College Toronto.
+_A project I built as a part of my course at George Brown College Toronto._

 Live Demo: https://sahil-randhawa.github.io/movie-project-mads4007/